tifrueh/conjugator/README.md

 This application is designed to help students study French verbs.
 The latest release can be downloaded from the [releases of the GitHub repo](https://github.com/tifrueh/conjugateur/releases/latest).

+## Features

+- Generate a quiz which asks you to conjugate 15 different verbs

+- Select which verb types and which tenses you want to be asked about

+- Optionally display the infinitive in German to also study translations

+- Get feedback on the correctness of your answers without showing solutions

+- Compare your answer to the solutions

+- Read up on the conjugation of all verbs in the app's database using the separate "Inspecteur" window

 ## Installation

 ### macOS (homebrew)